Glass-like anomalies and unconventional thermoelectric transport in chimney ladder crystals: Introduction

 The appearance of these anomalies in crystalline systems indicates that structural disorder is a sufficient but not necessary ingredient for the emergence of glassy physics and calls for alternative explanations that do not rely on it.
 The most promising proposal to explain the microscopic origin of glassiness in complex crystals invokes the presence of exceptionally low-energy and numerous optical modes \cite{PhysRevLett.93.245902,PhysRevB.70.212301,PhysRevB.99.024301,krivchikov2022role,doi:10.1142/S0217979221300024,Schliesser_2015,Baggioli_2020}.
-In particular, following this original idea proposed by Ackermann \cite{PhysRevB.23.3886}, Cano et al. extended the same concept to incommensurate phases \cite{PhysRevLett.93.245902,PhysRevB.70.212301}.
-Finally, the first clear demonstration that low-energy optical modes can induce glassy features was presented in \cite{PhysRevB.99.024301}, using a simple molecular crystal, CCl$_4$.
+Following this original idea proposed by Ackermann \cite{PhysRevB.23.3886}, Cano et al. extended the same concept to incommensurate phases \cite{PhysRevLett.93.245902,PhysRevB.70.212301}.
+The first clear demonstration that low-energy optical modes can induce glassy features was presented in \cite{PhysRevB.99.024301}, using a molecular crystal, CCl$_4$.
 Around the same time, similar conclusions were drawn in \cite{PhysRevMaterials.3.084414,2021arXiv210401969I}, where the focus was on ferroelectric structural instabilities.
-From a macroscopic perspective, but certainly not at the microscopic level, this scenario bears strong similarities with the idea of the flat boson peak mode discussed and experimentally observed in amorphous solids \cite{Hu2022,PhysRevResearch.5.023055,Tomterud2023,PhysRevLett.133.188302,Jiang_2024}.
+Aside from the microscopic details, which are certainly different, this scenario shows strong similarities to the recently reported boson-peak flat band, discussed and experimentally observed in amorphous solids \cite{Hu2022,PhysRevResearch.5.023055,Tomterud2023,PhysRevLett.133.188302,Jiang_2024,mahajan2026flatbandperspectivebosonpeak,mizuno2025bosonpeakcovalentnetwork}.

-Despite some preliminary positive tests of the low-energy optical phonon hypothesis, a convincing proof is still missing and its universality has still to be verified.
-Moreover, since only a few of the so far explored compounds are metallic, the impact of these glass-like modes on thermoelectric transport properties and the interplay between glassiness and electronic transport in these complex crystals have not been investigated yet, rendering impossible a comparison to the anomalous thermoelectric properties reported in metallic glasses \cite{HOWSON1988265,pryadun2015thermoelectric,PhysRevB.74.014208}.
+Despite some preliminary positive tests of the low-energy optical phonon hypothesis in minimally disordered systems, a convincing proof is still missing and its universality has still to be verified.
+Moreover, since only a few of the so far explored compounds are metallic, the impact of these glass-like modes on thermoelectric transport properties and the interplay between glassiness and electronic transport in complex crystals have not been investigated yet, rendering impossible a comparison to the anomalous thermoelectric properties reported in metallic glasses \cite{HOWSON1988265,pryadun2015thermoelectric,PhysRevB.74.014208}.

 In this work, we examine a large set of materials from the Nowotny chimney ladder (NCL) family \cite{schwomma63,lu02}, intermetallic crystals with weakly coupled helical sublattices, with particular focus on the case of Ru$_2$Sn$_{3}$.
 The intricate NCL structure can generate exotic ground states ranging from chiral ferromagnetism \cite{han_anisotropic_2016} to one-dimensional topological surface states \cite{gibson_quasi_2014}, and a very rich and complex vibrational spectrum.
 Moreover, extremely low and glassy thermal conductivity has been reported in some of these materials \cite{Kawasoko_2014,Chen2015} and associated with the existence of low-lying optical modes arising from the sliding of the helical sublattices and the large $c$-axis \cite{Chen2015}.